 The ability to recognize and respond adequately to stimuli increases the suitability, and therefore also the degree of survival, of both the sender and recipient.

 All this is valid for the specimens of the same species, but also if the communication takes place between specimens belonging to other genera and orders.
-Naturally, the dog has learned to identify the expressions of the human being, because, after centuries of domestication , his life literally depends on correct communication with him.
+Naturally, the dog has learned to identify the expressions of the human being, because, after centuries of domestication, their life literally depends on correct communication with them.

 What do dogs feel when they look at us?